-1. With a matrix generation statement in the model file: to create an MPS matrix for our problem add the line exportprob(EP_MPS, "folio", Return)

-for an LP format matrix (which we intend to maximize at some point) add the line exportprob(EP_MAX, "folio", Return)

-immediately before or instead of the optimization statement.
+1. With a matrix generation statement in the model file: to create an MPS matrix for our problem add the lines for an LP format matrix (which we intend to maximize at some point) add the lines immediately before or instead of the optimization statement.